sedaghatfar/ETL_Script/README.md

 Looking to Answer

-1. # of leads added
+1. Count of leads added

-2. # of emails Sent
+2. Count of emails Sent

-3. # of email replies
+3. Count of email replies

-4. # of leads aded to interest cadence
+4. Count of leads aded to interest cadence

 5. % of leads in interest cadence with touches in the last 2 weeks

-6. # of leads that have X Tag
+6. Count of leads that have X Tag